Florida school shooting timeline

 3:01 p.m.

-The Broward County Sheriff’s Office timeline said Cruz went to a McDonald’s, sat down briefly, then left.
+The Broward County Sheriff’s Office timeline said Cruz went to a McDonald’s, sat down briefly and left.

 3:10 p.m.